brianhie/viral-mutation/README.md

 #### Benchmarking experiments

-Performing an AUC sweep to compare CSCS to baseline methods can be done with the command
+Performing a sweep of escape cutoffs to compare the AUC of CSCS to that of baseline methods can be done with the command
 ```bash
 bash bin/benchmark_escape.sh
 ```